 Castle Rock's water supply reliability planning efforts have recently focused on the long-term sustainability and renewability of their water supply.
-The Denver Basin Aquifer, which currently supplies more than 80% of the Town's water, does not recharge quickly and is hence not considered to be a renewable resource.
-For that reason, the Town has set a goal of having 75% of its water supply come from renewable alluvial and surface water supplies by 2050.
-This change in water sources potentially exposes the Town to more impacts from drought.
-For this reason, the Town has undertaken this drought management planning effort.
+The Denver Basin Aquifer, which currently supplies up to 65% of the Town's water, does not recharge quickly and is hence not considered to be a renewable resource.
+For that reason, the Town has set a goal of having 75% of its water supply come from renewable alluvial and surface water supplies by 2050 and 100% by 2065.
+This change in water sources potentially exposes the Town to more impacts from future drought, however.